In-Building Coverage - 3G / 4G / 5G

 Distributed Antenna Systems (DAS)

-R-Spectrum specialise in the development of mid-sized distributed antenna systems.
+R-Spectrum specialise in the design of mid-sized distributed antenna systems using what is known as an OTA Repeater.
 DAS are a cost effective way to provide strong mobile coverage throughout larger facilities such as hotels, underground car parks, hospitals, commercial buildings, multistorey office buildings, universities, mine sites, and more.

 DAS can be built for any of the three Australian Mobile Network Operators, and depending on budget any combination of networks can be provided throughout the building.
 Our systems operate independently of the Network Operator, meaning our team can fit out your building without lengthy approval times.

-R-Spectrum DAS systems provide high quality 3G and 4G coverage throughout buildings of any shape and size.
+R-Spectrum OTA Repeater systems provide high quality 3G and 4G coverage throughout buildings of any shape and size.
 Builds can be completed in a matter of weeks.

 What is a DAS?

 For those who are unfamiliar with mobile technology, a Distributed Antenna System (DAS) is a series of small antennas located throughout your building which all connect by cables to a centralised repeater unit.

 The key piece of technology in a DAS is called a Repeater.
 This is a complex electronics unit which regulates the amplification of a signal that it will output.
 A Repeater can often add as much as a 100 dB boost between its input and output antennas.

 A rooftop antenna, called a Donor Antenna, feeds the repeater unit with a strong signal that it receives from the Mobile Network.
 This provides a high quality input to the Repeater that it can now amplify for distribution throughout the building.
 As the old saying goes - "Garbage In, Garbage Out" - the better the input signal quality means the better the output quality will be.